-During the election season the words left and right denote political affiliation more than spatial direction.
+During election seasons the words left and right denote political affiliation more than spatial direction.
 But where do these associations come from?

 The left hand has long been associated with deviance.
 The word “sinister” originally meant “to the left” in Latin.
 The word “left” comes from the Old English word lyft, which literally meant “weak, foolish.”
 To avoid the negative and superstitious associations of the left side, many languages used euphemisms for it.
 In Old English the left side was called winestra, which meant “friendlier.”
 In Greek it was called aristeros or “the better one.”

-It wasn’t until the early twentieth century that Left and Right denoted political affiliation in Britain and the US, and the more politically loaded terms “leftwing” and “rightwing” were not widely used until after 1960 according to Google’s NGram viewer.
+It wasn’t until the early twentieth century that Left and Right denoted political affiliation in Britain and the U.S., and according to Google’s NGram viewer, the more politically loaded terms “leftwing” and “rightwing” were not widely used until after 1960.

 Back to Top